deckhouse/deckhouse/modules/340-extended-monitoring/docs/CONFIGURATION.md

 Below is the list of labels used in Prometheus Rules and their default values.

-**Caution!** All labels:
-1. Start with a `threshold.extended-monitoring.deckhouse.io/` prefix;
-2. Have an integer value.
-The specified value defines the alert threshold.
+**Note,** that all the labels start with the `threshold.extended-monitoring.deckhouse.io/` prefix.
+The value specified in a label is a number that sets the alert trigger threshold.

+For example, the label `threshold.extended-monitoring.deck house.io/5xx-warning: "5"` on the Ingress resource changes the alert threshold from 10% (default) to 5%.

 #### Non-namespaced Kubernetes objects

-Do not require a namespace label and are enabled by default.
+Non-namespaced Kubernetes objects do not need labels on the namespace, and monitoring on them is enabled by default when the module is enabled.

 ##### Node